hashkat/hashkat/docs/tutorial04.md

 The Classic Barabasi configuration is one in which entities that are added to the network make one conection with another entity and no other, unless manipulated to do so by allowing follow back or following through retweets within your simulation.

-Let's try running a Classic Barabasi twitter preferential follow model simulation, with our starting point being the INFILE.yaml we used in the previous tutorial.
+Let's try running a Classic Barabasi twitter suggest follow model simulation, with our starting point being the INFILE.yaml we used in the previous tutorial.
 As always, all the files that we will use in this simulation can be found for reference in the examples directory in hashkat, with this one under the title *tutorial05_classic_barabasi*.
 You can also view the input file we will be creating for this example [here](https://github.com/hashkat/hashkat/blob/master/examples/tutorial05_classic_barabasi/INFILE.yaml).